USDA-SCINet/scinet-site/sn_collections/_guides/preinstalled.md

 ---
-title: Software preinstalled on Ceres
+title: Preinstalled Software
-description: Software preinstalled on Ceres
+description: Software preinstalled on SCINet
 excerpt: Each SCINet cluster has software preinstalled on it.
 Some general software is available in the global environment but most specialized scientific software is managed by the Module system.<br /> <br />This guide includes information about command-line software, as well as information on graphical software such as Galaxy, CLC, Geneious, RStudio, and Juptyer.
 order_number: 10
 categories: [Software]